Ajax I (NYSE:AJAX) Short Interest Down 99.3% in June

-Ajax I (NYSE:AJAX) was the recipient of a large decrease in short interest in the month of June.
-As of June 30th, there was short interest totalling 20,000 shares, a decrease of 99.3% from the June 15th total of 2,720,000 shares.
-Based on an average trading volume of 623,400 shares, the days-to-cover ratio is currently 0.0 days.
+Ajax I (NYSE:AJAX) was the recipient of a significant drop in short interest in the month of June.
+As of June 30th, there was short interest totalling 20,000 shares, a drop of 99.3% from the June 15th total of 2,720,000 shares.
+Based on an average daily volume of 623,400 shares, the days-to-cover ratio is currently 0.0 days.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Edge Capital Group LLC bought a new position in shares of Ajax I during the first quarter worth about $103,000.
-Squarepoint Ops LLC bought a new position in Ajax I during the 1st quarter worth approximately $129,000.
-SG Americas Securities LLC acquired a new position in shares of Ajax I in the 1st quarter worth approximately $173,000.
-OTA Financial Group L.P. bought a new stake in shares of Ajax I in the 1st quarter valued at $203,000.
-Finally, Exos Asset Management LLC acquired a new stake in shares of Ajax I during the first quarter worth $205,000.
-Hedge funds and other institutional investors own 52.86% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Edge Capital Group LLC acquired a new position in Ajax I in the first quarter valued at approximately $103,000.
+Squarepoint Ops LLC acquired a new position in Ajax I in the first quarter valued at approximately $129,000.
+SG Americas Securities LLC acquired a new position in Ajax I in the first quarter valued at approximately $173,000.
+OTA Financial Group L.P. acquired a new position in Ajax I in the first quarter valued at approximately $203,000.
+Finally, Exos Asset Management LLC acquired a new position in Ajax I in the first quarter valued at approximately $205,000.
+Institutional investors and hedge funds own 52.86% of the company’s stock.

 Ajax I does not have significant operations.
 The company focuses on effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses.
 Ajax I was founded in 2020 and is based in New York, New York.